rdkcentral/rdk-halif-closed_captions/docs/pages/halSpec.md

 ### Memory and performance requirements

-This interface is required to use only minimal memory/CPU resources while in stopped state.
+This interface is required to use only minimal memory/`CPU` resources while in stopped state.

 ### Quality Control

-* The implementation is required to perform static analysis, our preferred tool is Coverity.
+* This interface is required to perform static analysis, our preferred tool is Coverity.
-* Open-source copyright validation is required to be performed, e.g.: Black duck, FossID.
 * Have a zero-warning policy with regards to compiling.
-All warnings are required to be treated as errors.
+All warnings are required to be treated as error.
+* Copyright validation is required to be performed, e.g.: Black duck, FossID.
-* Use of memory analysis tools like Valgrind are encouraged, to identify leaks/corruption.
+* Use of memory analysis tools like Valgrind are encouraged, to identify leaks/corruptions.
-* Tests will endeavour to create worst case scenarios to assist investigations.
+* `HAL` Tests will endeavour to create worst case scenarios to assist investigations.
 * Improvements by any party to the testing suite are required to be fed back.

 ### Licensing

-The Closedcaption header file license is CLOSED.
+The Closed Caption header file license is CLOSED.

 ### Build Requirements

-This interface is required to build into shared library.
+This interface is required to be built into shared library.
 The shared library must be named `librdkCCReader.so`.
 The building mechanism must be independent of Yocto.

 ### Variability Management